belkiso/fta-dataplatform/azure-sql-database/articles/3-export-database-from-sql.md

 # Exporting a Database

-Exporting a database from a physical server or virtual machine makes use of the built in functionallity of SQL Server.
-Data exports to Azure use the BACPAC file format, which is a specific type of zip file that contains metadata for the structure of teh databse as well as teh actual data its self.
+Exporting a database from a physical server or virtual machine makes use of the built in functionality of SQL Server.
+Data exports to Azure use the BACPAC file format, which is a specific type of zip file that contains metadata for the structure of teh database as well as teh actual data its self.
 To export a database to a bacpac file you need to:

 * Right click on the database in SQL Server Management Studio
 * Select "Tasks" from the context menu